List of mountains on Io

 Some of Io's mountains have received official names from the International Astronomical Union.
 The names are a combination of a name of a person or place derived from the Greek mythological story of Io, Dante's Inferno, or from the name of a nearby feature on Io surface and an approved descriptive term.
 The descriptive terms, or categories, used for these mountains depends on their morphology, which is a reflection of the mountain's age, geologic origin (volcanic or tectonic), and mass wasting processes.
 Mountains consisting of massifs, ridges, or isolated peaks use the descriptive term, mons or the plural montes, the Latin term for mountain.
 These features are named after prominent locations from the Greek mythological travels of Io or places mentioned in Dante's Inferno.
 Plateaus are normally given the descriptive term mensa (pl. mensae), the Latin term for mesa, though some mountains with plateau morphology use mons.
 Ionian mensae are named after mythological figures associated with the Io myth, characters from Dante's Inferno.
 Like mountains, these features can also be named after nearby volcanoes.
 Some units of layered plains have names using the descriptive term planum (pl. plana).
 However other more mountainous structures, such as Danube Planum, use the term.
 Partly as a result of the inconsistent use of this term, planum has not been used since the Voyager era.
 Ionian plana are named after locations associated with the Io myth.
 Rare cases of volcanic mountains, such as the shield volcano Tsũi Goab Tholus, use the term tholus (plural: tholi).
 Ionian tholi are named after people associated with the Io myth or nearby features on Io's surface.

 See also the list of volcanic features on Io and the list of regions on Io.

 List of named Ionian mountains

+A complete map of Io's surface with labels.

 The following table lists those positive topographic structures (mountains, plateaus, shield volcanoes, and layered plains) that have been given names by the International Astronomical Union.
 Coordinates and Length come from the USGS website that hosts that nomenclature list.
 Height information from Paul Schenk's 2001 paper, "The mountains of Io: Global and geological perspectives from Voyager and Galileo".
 When the name refers to multiple mountains, the tallest peak from Schenk et al. 2001 is listed.
 Those whose heights come from another sources are noted and sourced in the table.
 Height ranges result from uncertainties due to different methods used to determine the height of the mountain.